aws-quickstart/cdk-eks-blueprints/docs/index.md

 Welcome to the [`Amazon EKS Blueprints Quick Start`](https://github.com/aws-quickstart/cdk-eks-blueprints) documentation site.

-`Amazon EKS Blueprints Quick Start` provides AWS customers with a framework and methodology that makes it easy to build a Shared Services Platform (Blueprints) on top of [Amazon EKS](https://aws.amazon.com/eks/).
+`Amazon EKS Blueprints Quick Start` provides AWS customers with a framework and methodology that makes it easy to build an internal development platform on top of [Amazon EKS](https://aws.amazon.com/eks/).

-## What is an Blueprints?
+## What is EKS Blueprints?

-A Shared Services Platform (Blueprints) is an internal development platform that abstracts the complexities of cloud infrastructure from developers, and allows them to deploy workloads with ease.
-As Blueprints is typically composed of multiple AWS or open source products and services, including services for running containers, CI/CD pipelines, capturing logs/metrics, and security enforcement.
-The Blueprints packages these tools into a cohesive whole and makes them available to development teams as a service.
-From an operational perspective, Blueprintss allow companies to consolidate tools and best practices for securing, scaling, monitoring, and operating containerized infrastructure into a central platform that can then be used by developers across an enterprise.
+`EKS Blueprints` is a framework that allows customers to create internal development platforms.
+It abstracts the complexities of cloud infrastructure from developers, and allows them to deploy workloads with ease.
+Such platforms are typically composed of multiple AWS or open source products and services, including services for running containers, CI/CD pipelines, capturing logs/metrics, and security enforcement.
+The `EKS Blueprints` packages these tools into a cohesive whole and makes them available to development teams as a service.
+From an operational perspective, `EKS Blueprints` allow companies to consolidate tools and best practices for securing, scaling, monitoring, and operating containerized infrastructure into a central platform that can then be used by developers across an enterprise.

 ## What can I do with this QuickStart?